Oatmeal Raisin Cookies

 - Spiced – Increase the spice by adding extra cinnamon and a pinch of cloves for a more robust, warm flavor.

-- Gluten-Free – Use a 1:1 gluten-free flour blend in place of all-purpose flour and make sure your oats are certified gluten-free.
+- Gluten-Free – Use a 1:1 gluten-free flour blend in place of all-purpose flour, and ensure your oats are certified gluten-free.

 Frequently Asked Questions